mheap/nexmo-developer/_tutorials/en/verify/2fa-ruby-add-number-to-model.md

 rake db:migrate
 ```

-Devise provides a Rails generator for creating a copy of the templates you need to edit.
-You run the generator using the command `rails generate:devise:views:templates`.
+Devise enables you to edit a user right out of the box.
+By default these views are hidden, so we need to get a copy of them to make changes to.
+Devise makes this pretty easy through a Rails generator, which you would run using `rails generate:devise:views:templates`.

 However, because the sample application uses the `devise-bootstrap-templates` gem, you need to use a different version of the generator: